nextstrain/nextclade/kb/issues/M-recombination-gamma-default.md

 - The meeting notes state `gamma ~ 1/L`.
 - The reference prototype's worked example uses `gamma = 5e-4` at `L = 10000`, i.e. `5/L`.

-The implemented default `1/L` sits between the notes' `<< 1/L` guidance and the example's `5/L`, and is stickier than the example that produced the published figure.
-The choice is defensible but is not backed by an empirical calibration, and it materially controls which recombinant tracts are callable.
+The implemented `1/L` sits between the notes' `<< 1/L` and the example's `5/L`, stickier than the published figure.
+Defensible but not empirically calibrated, and it controls which tracts are callable.

 ## Current state